 - Urgency-driven language vs. relaxed messaging

 Your headline is often what determines whether your audience continues reading, so this is one of the most important elements to test.
+You might find that for charity mailings, emotional storytelling headlines outperform direct discount offers.

 2. Call to Action (CTA)